(Updated: 3rd October 2017)

 So both for visitors and for the Search Engines your title tag needs to be relevant and unique to the page.

 Fly London Stig Women’s Boots – Green – Wide Fit | Boot Shop

 So that Title includes the boot brand, model, colour and a specific fitting that people might need to know or be searching for.
 There is also then a seperation bar (you can use a dash or whatever you fancy) and the name of the shop.
 This Title is actually 61 characters long, so I would need to trim it.
 I might remove the shop name as this is not crucial information.

-This should be a short one or two sentence description of the specific page the description is on – Google only shows 160 characters of this so write no more than that.
-The only place this may be displayed is in the Search Engine listings, underneath your title.
-So you need to write it for the Search Engines, and to attract potential customers too.
+This should be a short one or two sentence description of the specific page the description is on – Google normally only shows 160 characters of this so write no more than that.
+Occasionally Google will choose to show an extended description, but you can’t control when this happens so you’re best to stick to this limit.
+The only place this description may be displayed is in the Search Engine listings, underneath your title.
+So you need to write it to attract potential customers.